How to unlock power plans and advanced settings on Surface devices

 7. Restart your computer to apply these changes to your system.

-After restarting your computer, now you can access all power plans options including Power saver, Balanced, and High performance.
+After restarting your computer, you can access all power plan options, including Power Saver, Balanced, and High Performance.

 Power Plans on Surface

-With connected standby disabled, you also can access the full options of advanced settings of each power plan you selected.
+With connected standby disabled, you can access the full advanced settings options for each power plan you selected.

 All Advanced Settings on Surface